SwarmStorm/awesome/README.md

 *   [Azure/Azurite](https://github.com/Azure/Azurite) - A lightweight server clone of Azure Storage that simulates most of the commands supported by it with minimal dependencies

-*   [Cloudable-dev/netgoat](https://github.com/Cloudable-dev/netgoat) - A Cloudflare alternative for local and cloud use, can be used ontop of cloudflare for cloudflares paid features, but for free!

 *   [portainer/portainer](https://github.com/portainer/portainer) - Making Docker and Kubernetes management easy.

 *   [yeemachine/kalidokit](https://github.com/yeemachine/kalidokit) - Blendshape and kinematics calculator for Mediapipe/Tensorflow.js Face, Eyes, Pose, and Finger tracking models.